cosmos/ibc/spec/core/v2/ics-004-channel-and-packet-semantics/README.md

 ## Synopsis

 This standard defines the channel and packet semantics necessary for state machines implementing the Inter-Blockchain Communication (IBC) protocol version 2 to enable secure, verifiable, and efficient cross-chain messaging.

 It specifies the mechanisms to create channels and register them between two distinct state machines (blockchains) where the channels have a semantic link between the chains and their counterparty light client representation, ensuring that both chains can process and verify packets exchanged between them.

-The standard then details the processes for transmitting, receiving, acknowledging, and timing out data packets.
+The standard then details the processes for sending, receiving, acknowledging, and timing out data packets.
 The packet-flow semantics guarantee exactly-once packet delivery between chains, utilizing on-chain light clients for state verification and providing efficient routing of packet data to specific IBC applications.

 ### Motivation